 An aside.
 If you want to write literary fiction, make sure you’ve got a few years to spare.
 Firstly to write your novel, and then to find an agent and publisher, and wait for them to publish your book.
 Five years sounds about right.

-I’ve got nothing against literary fiction, but if you want to make a career of fiction, please realize that you’re writing entertainments.
+I’ve got nothing against literary fiction, but if you want to make a career of fiction, please realize that you’re writing entertainment.
 Readers read for an emotional charge, and for escape from their daily lives, so they read genre (commercial) fiction.
 End digression. 🙂

 The “Short Stories” category on Amazon: choose an additional genre